Amir-Rastkhadiv/Love-Running/README.md

 ### Acknowledgements

--   My lovely family and friends for their affections, ongoing support, and in particular, my siblings for their encouraging pieces of advice.
+-   I want to use this opportunity to say thanks to my lovely family and friends for their affections, ongoing support, and in particular, my siblings for their encouraging pieces of advice.

--   Toutor support South Devon University-College for amazing support.
+-  Massive thanks to my course tutor at South Devon University-College for the fantastic support.

--   My Mentor for continuous helpful feedback.
+-   I appreciate my mentor for continuous professional and helpful feedback.

--   Tutor support at Code Institute for their wonderful helps.
+-  I can't thank you enough tutor support at Code Institute for their tremendous help.

--   Amazing web developer community on slack.
+-  I am grateful for the fantastic web developer community on slack.